How to buy Walmart (WMT) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Walmart Inc is a discount stores business with stocks listed in the US.
 Walmart shares (WMT) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$141.85 – a decrease of 0.13% over the previous week.
+Its last market close was US$150.06 – an increase of 3.71% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Walmart